battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

         - What is the data destination after ingestion?
         - How Frequently will I need to access the data?
         - In what volume will the data typically arrive?
         - What format is the data in?
-Can my downstream storage and transformation systesm handle this format?
+Can my downstream storage and transformation systems handle this format?
         - Is the sources data in good shape for immediate downstream use? if so, for how long and what may cause it to be unusable?
         - if the data is from a stream sources, does it need to be transformed before reaching its destination?
 Would an inflight transform be appropriate (transform the data within the stream)